Responsibility and problem gambling guidance

 Going forward

 Gambling advertising will continue to be under heightened scrutiny both from regulators and in public debates.
 That’s why it’s important that you do everything to get things right.
-Our Copy Advice service can provide fast, free pre-publication advice on non-broadcast advertising and our AdviceOnline database features more guidance on specific gambling-related advertising issues.
+Our Copy Advice service can provide fast, free pre-publication advice on non-broadcast advertising and our AdviceOnline library features more guidance on specific gambling-related advertising issues.

 Later this year, we’ll be producing a second, dedicated piece of guidance to complement this one.
 It will focus on the equally important issue of protecting children and young people – so watch this space.